 You also need a good portfolio of designs.
 It helps to include garments you have made.

 If you are very talented and have an exceptionally good portfolio, you might get into college or university without the necessary Highers.

-You could start by taking an NC or NQ (formal entry requirements not always needed) or a Higher National Certificate (HNC) (1-2 Highers for entry) in similar subjects.
+You could start by taking an NC or NQ (formal entry requirements not always needed) or a HNC (1-2 Highers for entry) in similar subjects.
 This might get you a job, perhaps as a pattern cutter or design assistant, or lead on to an HND or degree.

 Ability to use specialist fashion computer aided design and graphics software is helpful.

 Pattern cutting and sewing skills are useful.

 Work experience, paid or unpaid, is very useful.

 For art school courses you need to apply through UCAS.